 The problems and dilemmas of historic preservation are not confined to Riverton, nor were they concluded decades ago.
 One person’s redevelopment and renewal is another’s demolition of culture and tradition; one’s preservation is another’s impeding modernization and dwelling on the past.
 It’s finding a balance which can prove elusive, and decisions once made may be regretted later.
 Staying informed about the history of one’s community is a step in the right direction.

 Say, I really do wish we could do this more often. – John McCormick, Gaslight News editor

 P.S.
 I’ll have many more photos of our Museum-for-a-Day displays posted shortly under the Programs & Events section.
 As always, leave a comment, a question, or correct an error that you find.

-The Friends of the Riverton Free Library had another successful biennial house tour of homes in the Riverton and Palmyra communities which included an exhibit organized the the Historical Society of Riverton.
-On display were amy local artifacts and the recent gift to the Society of Hannah Biddle’s wedding dress c, 1863.
+The Friends of the Riverton Free Library had another successful biennial house tour of homes in the Riverton and Palmyra communities which included an exhibit organized by the Historical Society of Riverton.
+On display were many local artifacts and the recent gift to the Society of Hannah Biddle’s wedding dress c1863.
 The exhibit was curated by Aggie Kennedy, Archive Chair, and Pat Brunker, Vice President, HSR.